21bshwjt/AzAutomationRunbooks/README.md

 Connect-AzAccount -CertificateThumbprint $ThumbPrint -ApplicationId $AppID -Tenant $TenantId -ServicePrincipal Set-AzContext -SubscriptionId "***************************"
 ```
-### Azure Enterprise Application is used to authenticate to Azure in this case but Azure AD User-managed identity can be used also for Azure SSO.
+### **In this scenario, Azure Enterprise Application facilitates authentication to Azure, but Azure AD User-Managed Identity can also be utilized for achieving Azure Single Sign-On (SSO)**.